BSc (Hons), PhD (UNSW), Grad Cert Univ Teaching and Learning

 Although Michael's training is in ruminant nutrition, he has been actively involved in research projects ranging from nutrition, both ruminant and monogastric, to farming systems research.

-Since 2005 Michael has been listed as Chief Investigator on research grants totaling over $3million.
+Since 2005 Michael has been listed as Chief Investigator on research grants totalling over $3million.
 Examples of projects include:

 Subject areas taught by Michael in the past include Animal Nutrition, Sheep Production, and wool technology.